Whilst COVID-19 continues to disrupt our daily lives, it's important we are up-to-date with our routine vaccines.

 Remember: It is never too late for you or your child to be immunised.

-Even if you or your child has missed an immunisation and is older than the recommended ages, talk to your doctor, practice nurse or health visitor to arrange for your child to be immunised.
+Even if you or your child has missed an immunisation and is older than the recommended ages, you can contact a Nurse or Doctor to arrange for you or your child to be assessed for age appropriate immunisation.

 Refer to Isle of Man Vaccination Programme below for vaccine schedules.

 Joint Committee on Vaccination and Immunisation (JCVI)

 The Joint Committee on Vaccination and Immunisation (JCVI) recommends changes to the delivery of immunisation programmes within the UK and Crown Dependencies.
 Before making changes or including new vaccinations into the UK programmes JCVI undertakes detailed research and investigations into all new vaccines or changes to existing programmes delivered.

 The Isle of Man follows and uses the same set of detailed information produced by JVCI for the delivery of all vaccination or immunisation programmes to fit in with local services and programmes for the Isle of Man.

 Public Health, Health Protection works closely with Manx Care to oversee the delivery and implementation of all immunisation and vaccination programmes for the Isle of Man.

 Vaccine Damage Payment

 The information and content on these pages have been adapted for local use by Isle of Man, Public Health, Health Protection team with kind permission from Public Health England.